quchen/articles/useful_techniques.md

 3. Covering index - the external value holds three parameters: a `Set` of already occurred unique elements, the running index (i.e. the current position in the list), and the covering index candidate (the position where the last new item was found).
 If a new item is found it is added to the set and the candidate index is updated to the current running index.

     ```haskell
-    -- Requires BangPatterns and Data.Set.
-Could be done with lists only, which
+    -- Could be done with lists only, which
     -- would need only Eq, but also be far less performant.
     covering :: (Ord a) => [a] -> Int
     covering xs = foldr go third xs (S.empty, 0, 0)
           where third ~(_,_,x) = x
-                go x fold (u, !ri, !ci)
+                go x fold (u, !ri, ci)
                       | S.notMember x u = fold (S.insert x u, ri+1, ri)
                       | otherwise       = fold (           u, ri+1, ci)
     ```